Women Deserve Good Sexual Health

 • Painful intercourse

-Fortunately, the approval of two new drugs in recent years – flibanserin (brand name Addyi) and bremelanotide (brand name Vyleesi) offer women more answers and hope.
-These medications, both which work very differently, are targeted for women with HSDD.
+More awareness and understanding lead to more options.
+Fortunately, the approval of two new drugs in recent years – flibanserin (brand name Addyi) and bremelanotide (brand name Vyleesi)- offers women more answers and hope.
+These medications, both of which work very differently, are targeted for women with HSDD.

 There is still much work to be done, but an increase in awareness, attention and investment among research and pharmaceutical companies is contributing to the development of new drugs for women with sexual dysfunction.

-Another challenge is that women and providers need to overcome is that many provider-patient appointments feel rushed as is without getting into a topic that doesn’t seem all that important to a women’s health as sex – another common misinterpretation of women’s health.
+Another challenge that women and providers need to overcome is that many provider-patient appointments feel rushed as is, without getting into a topic that doesn’t seem all that important to a woman’s health, such as sex, another common misinterpretation of women’s health.

 • Relationships